open-telemetry/opamp-spec/specification.md

    [ConnectionSettingsOffers](#connectionsettingsoffers-message) message.
 The
    [opamp](#connectionsettingsoffersopamp) field contains the new [OpAMPConnectionSettings](#opampconnectionsettings) offered.
-3. Agent receives the settings offer and saves the updated connection settings in the local store, marking it as "candidate" (if Agent crashes it will retry "candidate" validation steps 5-9).
+3. Client receives the settings offer and saves the updated connection settings in the local store, marking it as "candidate" (if Client crashes it will retry "candidate" validation steps 5-9).
-4. Agent disconnects from the Server.
+4. Client disconnects from the Server.
-5. Agent connects to the Server, using the new settings.
+5. Client connects to the Server, using the new settings.
 6. Connection is successfully established, any TLS verifications required are passed and the Server indicates a successful authorization.
 7. Server deletes the old connection settings for this Agent (using Agent instance UID) from its credentials store.
-8. Agent deletes the old settings from its credentials store and marks the new connection settings as "valid".
+8. Client deletes the old settings from its credentials store and marks the new connection settings as "valid".
-9. If step 6 fails the Agent deletes the new settings and reverts to the old settings and reconnects.
+9. If step 6 fails the Client deletes the new settings and reverts to the old settings and reconnects.

-Note: Agents which are unable to persist new connection settings and have access only to ephemeral storage SHOULD reject certificate offers otherwise they risk losing access after restarting and losing the offered certificate.
+Note: Clients which are unable to persist new connection settings and have access only to ephemeral storage SHOULD reject certificate offers otherwise they risk losing access after restarting and losing the offered certificate.

 ### Trust On First Use

-Agents that want to use TLS with a client certificate but do not initially have a certificate can use the Trust On First Use (TOFU) flow.
+Clients that want to use TLS with a client certificate but do not initially have a certificate can use the Trust On First Use (TOFU) flow.
 The sequence is the
 following:

-* Agent connects to the Server using regular TLS (validating Server's identity) but without a client certificate.
-Agent sends its Status Report so that it can be identified.
+* Client connects to the Server using regular TLS (validating Server's identity) but without a client certificate.
+Client sends the Agent's Status Report so that it can be identified.
 * The Server accepts the connection and status and awaits for an approval to generate a client certificate for the Agent.